Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 For example:
 ![define_resource.png](assets/define_resource.png)

 The definition for a new resource will be saved, and it will be picked up by the scheduler according to the global schedule.
+**It will take some time before the data is ingested and visible in the sink table.**
 It will be visible in the table below:

 ![list_defined_resources.png](assets/list_defined_resources.png)